thedepartedpie/chat-app/README.md

 - User authentication system allowing users to sign up and login
 - Realtime chat using WebSocket and ASGI for messaging
-- Chat rooms that users can join and chat in
 - One on one private messaging between users
+- Chat rooms that users can join and chat (Coming Soon)
-- Unread message counts and notifications
+- Unread message counts and notifications (Coming Soon)

 ## Technologies Used